fredericjacquet2/Finance-transfo-course/slides/1_Digitalisation of the Finance function processes.md

 ### Complexity of dematerialization and automation projects

-A combination of tools, processes, people
+Key sucess factors = a combination of tools, processes, people

 ----